-How to Remove Kids From a Car Insurance Policy
+How to Remove Children From a Car Insurance Policy

 Removing a kid from car insurance may be more difficult than you thought.
 Insurance carriers are wary of removing kids from their parent's policy.
 Since they are your kids, the insurance carrier could still be held liable under certain circumstances even if the kids are not listed on the policy.
 It is in the insurance carriers' best interest to force you to jump through a few hoops before getting your kid removed from your car insurance policy.

 The fastest and easiest way to get a kid removed from your car insurance policy is to exclude them as a driver.
 Not all preferred carriers allow excluded drivers, but if they do this will get the child off your policy the easiest.
 Some carriers do include a fee for excluded drivers.
 The cost will still be less than insuring a teen driver on your car insurance policy.